REST API

 We developed the Fundraise Up API to give you better control over your fundraising data.
 With this API, you can process donations collected from non-digital channels through your Fundraise Up account, combining them with your online donations.
 You can also access your data to ensure your CRM or other systems are always up to date with your fundraising activity.

-The API lets you work with four resources: Donations, Recurring plans, Supporters, and Events.
+The API lets you work with Donations, Recurring plans, Supporters, and Events.
 You can export data for all these resources to your systems.
 For Donations and Recurring plans, you can also create and update them, but updates are only allowed within 24 hours of their creation.

 Key features